Etruria89/RTI_Final/02_Ass_II/README_II.md

 	- the bug_o nodes importing the **go_to_point_service_m.py** and **wall_follow_service_m.py** scripts
 	- the user interface via the **user_interface.py** script
 	- the server node _'/target_provider'_ via the **possition_server.py** script
-	- it itializes all the parameters for the robot control.
+	- it initializes all the parameters for the robot control.
 - **user_interface.py:** the other launch file, inside it are defined the nodes that interface with the user and shall thus be run separately from the one constantly printing on video the position of the robot.